tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/在线辅助工具/COS 请求工具_intl_en.md

 API key is a required parameter for API calling.
 When using an API to operate resources such as buckets or objects, you need to enter your API key to authorize this API request.
 Your API key can be found on the [API Key Management](https://console.cloud.tencent.com/cam/capi) page of the CAM Console.

->For each API, the COS request tool displays a red asterisk behind each required parameter to remind you that the parameter is required.
+>?For each API, the COS request tool displays a red asterisk behind each required parameter to remind you that the parameter is required.
 You can also select **Only Required Parameters** to view the required parameters only in the parameter section.

 **4. Send request and view response result**.

 After selecting an API and entering the corresponding parameters, click **Send Request** in the **Online Call** tab.
 Your request will be sent to the server, and then the server will operate your buckets or objects according to your request.

->Requests sent by the COS request tool will be sent to the COS business server. **All operations are equivalent to real operations, so be careful when you perform operations such as "DELETE".**
+>?Requests sent by the COS request tool will be sent to the COS business server. **All operations are equivalent to real operations, so be careful when you perform operations such as "DELETE".**

 After the request is sent, the returned result and the request parameters will be displayed in the lower part of the result section.
 The **Request Parameters** lists your HTTP request body; the **Response Result** lists the response body of the request; the **Signature Process** lists the signature involved in the request and its generation process; and the **Curl** lists the statement called by Curl.